-How we handle your homeowners or condominium association in Frederick County
+How we deal with your homeowners or condominium association in Frederick County

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to give us your old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a good source for landlords in Frederick County
+a useful reference for rental investors in Frederick County

 - Collections and evictions